Interview with Clara Furse, Chairman at Nomura Bank International

-Interview with Clara Furse, Chairman at Nomura Bank International Clara Furse is the ex-chief executive of the of the London Stock exchange.
+Clara Furse is the ex-chief executive of the of the London Stock exchange.
 She is now Chairman at Nomura Bank International and holds many other corporate and governmental positions.
-When I met her last November, she told me straight away: “I don’t believe in the cult […]
+When I met her last November, she told me straight away: “I don’t believe in the cult of the CEO, the idea …

 Interview with Clara Furse, Chairman at Nomura Bank International